Updated on March 3, 2018 to incorporate additional responses.

-- The GRE is required to apply and there is a required capstone project to complete to graduate.
+- The GRE is required to apply and there is a required capstone project to graduate.

-So far, there has been four responses from graduates from this program.
-Three respondents graduated 0-5 years ago and one respondent graduated 11-15 years ago.
+So far, there have been 19 responses from graduates from this program.
+15 respondents graduated 0-5 years ago, three respondents graduate 6-10 years ago, and one respondent graduated 11-15 years ago.

 - Generous financial aid packages and assistantships

-- Adjunct professors are currently employed in the field
+- Professors are supportive and experienced in the field

 - The program structures assignments around real-life museum projects, including a capstone project instead of a written thesis